Hugh Masekela: Career

 At the end of 1959, Dollar Brand (later known as Abdullah Ibrahim), Kippie Moeketsi, Makhaya Ntshoko, Jonas Gwangwa, Johnny Gertze and Hugh formed the Jazz Epistles, the first African jazz group to record an LP.
 They performed to record-breaking audiences in Johannesburg and Cape Town from late 1959 to early 1960.

-Following the 21 March 1960 Sharpeville massacre—where 69 protesters were shot dead in Sharpeville, and the South African government banned gatherings of ten or more people—and the increased brutality of the Apartheid state, Masekela left the country.
+Following the 21 March 1960 Sharpeville massacre, during which 69 protesters were shot dead in Sharpeville, and the South African government banned gatherings of ten or more people, and the increased brutality of the Apartheid state, Masekela left the country.
 He was helped by Huddleston and international friends such as Yehudi Menuhin and John Dankworth, who got him admitted into London's Guildhall School of Music in 1960.
 During that period, Masekela visited the United States, where he was befriended by Harry Belafonte.
 After securing a scholarship in London, Masekela moved to the United States to attend the Manhattan School of Music in New York, where he studied classical trumpet from 1960 to 1964.
 In 1964, Makeba and Masekela were married, divorcing two years later.

 He had hits in the US with the pop jazz tunes "Up, Up and Away" (1967) and the number-one smash "Grazing in the Grass" (1968), which sold four million copies.
 He also appeared at the Monterey Pop Festival in 1967, and was featured in the film Monterey Pop by D. A. Pennebaker and mentioned in the song Monterey by Eric Burdon & the Animals.
 In 1974, Masekela and Stewart Levine organised the Zaire 74 music festival in Kinshasa set around the Rumble in the Jungle boxing match.

 He played primarily in jazz ensembles, with guest appearances on recordings by the Byrds ("So You Want to Be a Rock 'n' Roll Star" and "Lady Friend") (the latter being denied by David Crosby) and Paul Simon ("Further to Fly").
 In 1984, Masekela released the album Techno Bush; from that album, a single entitled "Don't Go Lose It Baby" peaked at number two for two weeks on the dance charts.
 In 1987, he had a hit single with "Bring Him Back Home".
 The song became enormously popular, and turned into an unofficial anthem of the anti-apartheid movement and an anthem for the movement to free Nelson Mandela.

 A renewed interest in his African roots led Masekela to collaborate with West and Central African musicians, and then to reconnect with Southern African players when he set up with the help of Jive Records a mobile studio in Botswana, just over the South African border, from 1980 to 1984.
 Here he re-absorbed and re-used mbaqanga strains, a style he continued to use following his return to South Africa in the early 1990s.